yunglechao/blog/_posts/2016-04-12-Decorates-in-Python.md

     #I am the wrapper around the decorated function.
 I am called when you call the decorated function.
     #As the wrapper, I return the RESULT of the decorated function.
     #I am the decorated function.
+	{% endhighlight %}

 Hey, did you see that?
 We used a function call with the "@" syntax! :-)

 So, back to decorators with arguments.
 If we can use functions to generate the decorator on the fly, we can pass arguments to that function, right?

+    {% highlight python %}
     def decorator_maker_with_arguments(decorator_arg1, decorator_arg2):

     print "I make decorators!
 And I accept arguments:", decorator_arg1, decorator_arg2